How to Keep a UK’s GMC License to Practice

 appraising groups have been muddying the waters by applying various

-other rules outside GMC requirments.
+other rules outside GMC requirements.
 GMC regional officers have no

 role in maintaining the performers' list.
 The GMC has recognised this meddlesome trend and in